SMPTE Virtual Courses

 Instructor-Supported Virtual Courses:

 These are not traditional open-ended self-paced courses.
 Each virtual classroom offering has a specific start date, with specific stop date and established learning goals.
 Successful completion of these courses is determined by completing course activities and graded quizzes, and a final exam.
-Instructor-supported courses are “blended learning” learning opportunities where participants have a great deal of flexibility for independent study during any given week.
+Instructor-supported courses are “blended learning” learning opportunities where participants have a great deal of flexibility for an independent study during any given week.
 There is also an online discussion forum for each course, so you can ask questions and communicate with your instructor and others in the course.
-In addition, everyone is invited to participate in weekly, live, online instructor coaching session during which the instructor answers questions in real-time and helps further explain the more complex topics within the course.
+In addition, everyone is invited to participate in weekly, live, online instructor coaching sessions during which the instructor answers questions in real-time and helps further explain the more complex topics within the course.

 Self-Study Virtual Courses:

 These courses contain the same self-study lessons, quizzes, final exam, and an online discussion forum.
 There are also on-demand videos from recent instructor coaching sessions.
 There are two differences between the self-study courses and the instructor-supported courses; there is no instructor involved (you will have everything you need in the course) in the self-study courses, but they are twice as long as the instructor-supported courses.
 For example, if an instructor-supported course is four weeks long, the self-study version is eight weeks long.
 This provides a greater amount of flexibility for scheduling your study time.